isene/rcalc/README.md

 (check that link for explanation of the above list of words), but the ones listed here are the relevant words for this cli calculator.

 ## Background
-Raven is a fully fledged programming language packed into a binary that is supplied with this project.
+Raven is a fully fledged programming language packed into a binary that is supplied as a binary with this project (check the archived raven page for the source).
 It is a Forth-like language with features also from Python and Perl.
 The syntax is simple and sane and it presents a wonderful way of tackling complex problems by building "words" just like Forth does - but in a more modern way.
 Raven was created by Sean Pringle and is a now a defunct project.
 I am hoping to poke Sean to the point where he revives Raven.

 Raven is licensed under GPL v2.
 The rest of this code snippet is public domain.